1-kaiser/core-foundation/README.md

 ---

 Stacks change.
 Frameworks come and go.
 But if you master these foundations, you’ll be ready to build and grow in any environment.

+When you learn a new stack, fill a simple checklist: print text, make an HTTP call, read/write a file, talk to a DB, write one test, log one error.